toladata/Knowledgebase/2-getting-started/definitions.md

 #### **TolaData**

-An open-source software that started as a global initiative by Mercy Corps and it is currently developed and supported by Humanitec AG along with contributions from the open source community.
+An open-source project and data management software.

 #### **Tola Activity**

 **Activity** is TolaData’s program management toolkit, comprises a collection of data forms, reports and visualizations designed to track results of your NGO’s programs and projects.

 #### **Tola Track**

 **Track**, TolaData’s database management toolkit, enables you to easily consolidate multiple data sources for timely analysis.

 #### **Unique Columns**